 About a couple of weeks after egg retrieval, your doctor will test a blood sample to detect whether you’re pregnant or not.

-If you’re pregnant, your doctor will pass you to a pregnancy specialist for prenatal care.
+Your doctor will pass you to a pregnancy specialist for prenatal care if you’re pregnant.

 If you’re not pregnant, you’ll stop using progesterone and probably get your period within a few days.
-If you don’t get your period, you should contact your doctor.
+However, if you don’t get your period, you should contact your doctor.